 - Xen HVM currently only supports 4 IDE devices, for more disk devices you should better use SCSI.
 You have to take this into account when adding disks.
 See the Virtual Machine Template documentation for an explanation on how OpenNebula assigns disk targets. - OpenNebula manages kernel and initrd files.
-You are encouraged to register them in the files datastore. - disk driver one your • To modify the default to that works with Xen version change the files /etc/one/vmm exec/vmm exec xen.conf you can and /var/lib/one/remotes/vmm/xen/xenrc.
+You are encouraged to register them in the files datastore. - disk version To modify default driver to one that works with Xen the files /etc/one/vmm exec/vmm exec xen.conf you can change /var/lib/one/remotes/vmm/xen/xenrc.
 Make sure that you have blktap2 modules loaded to use tap2:tapdisk:aio:

-'''

-export IMAGE_PREFIX="tap2:tapdisk:aio"
+''' export IMAGE_PREFIX="tap2:tapdisk:aio"

-'''

-'''

-DISK = [ driver = "tap2:tapdisk:aio:" ]
+DISK = [ driver = "tap2:tapdisk:aio:" ] '''

-'''

 • If target device is not supported by the linux kernel you will be able to attach disks but not detach them.
-It is recommended to attach xvd devices for xen paravirtualized hosts.
+It is recomended to attach xvd devices for xen paravirtualized hosts.